pscally1005/pscally1005.github.io/_posts/protein/2023-04-01-nice-cream-sand.markdown

 - berry
 - fruit
 - breakfast
 Description: Protein ice cream sandwiches are one of my favorite desserts to make.
-They are 2 no bake protein oat cookies, with a layer of banana ice cream in the middle.
+They are 2 no bake protein oat cookies, with a layer of <a href="nice-cream">Banana Nice Cream</a> in the middle.
 The ice cream is very versatile, so you can mix up the flavor by using other frozen fruits or extracts.
 Instructions:
 - In a large bowl, mash your bananas with a fork.
 Mix in the rest of the cookie ingredients - peanut butter, vanilla, almond extract, liquid stevia, cinnamon, salt, cocoa, whey, casein, and quick oats.
 Chill in the fridge for the oats to soak up the liquid, about 15 minutes<br><br>